If your Mitsubishi vehicle is displaying ASC system service requi

-- Worn low sprag which is a part of the planetary gear train.
-If there is excessive wear within this assembly, it will not be able to generate sufficient force to engage gears.
+- Worn low sprag, which is a part of the planetary gear train.
+If there is excessive wear within this assembly, it will not generate sufficient force to engage gears.
 However, manual engagement is still possible as it doesn’t depend on this part.
 Replacing the low sprag or the whole planetary gear train are only available repairs.

 - Clogged solenoids or worn valve body, causing intermittent transmission fluid pressure losses.
 Depending on the affected solenoids, this may prevent gear engagements.
 Replacing the valve body with solenoids solves the problem.